-While the [Si-Fe2+] peak sped up, the [Ti-3525] peak slowed down.
-To observe this decrease in hydrogen loss rate in the profile data, compare the close correspondence of the [Ti-3525] data with the expected “PP” curves at 7 hours with the large difference between the data and the “PP” curves at 19 hours (Figure 6D-F).
-The [Si-Fe2+] and [Ti-3525] mechanisms eventually come close to converging, but the [Ti-3525] peak is always faster (Figure 7).
+While the decrease in the height of the [Si-Fe2+] peak accelerated during the experiment, the loss of H from the [Ti-3525] peak slowed down.
+To observe this decrease in H+ loss rate in the profile data, compare the close correspondence of the [Ti-3525] data with the expected PP curves at 7 hours with the large difference between the data and the PP curves at 19 hours (Figure 6D-F).
+The [Si-Fe2+] and [Ti-3525] diffusivities eventually come close to converging, but the [Ti-3525] peak diffusivity is always higher (Figure 7).
 Profiles for the other [Ti] peak and additional [Si] peaks in SC1-2 are not shown but behave similarly to [Ti-3525].

-The bulk H curves, which consist of a combination of peaks, [Si] and [Ti] profiles, show apparent diffusivities that are intermediate between the final [Ti-3525] and [Si-Fe2+] mechanism diffusivities.
-The bulk H curves are typically less symmetric than either the [Ti] or [Si] peak, in part because of the occasional appearance of spectra with relatively large [tri-Fe3+] peaks and distorted baselines (see Supplement, e.g., 100 μm from the edge of [100] after 43 hours of heat treatment).
+The bulk H+ curves, which consist of a combination of peaks,the [Si] and [Ti] peaks, show apparent diffusivities that are intermediate between the final [Ti-3525] and [Si-Fe2+] mechanism diffusivities.
+The bulk H+ curves are typically less symmetric than the profiles of either the [Ti] or [Si] peak, in part because of the occasional appearance of spectra with relatively large [tri-Fe3+] peaks and distorted baselines (see Supplemental PDF, e.g., 100 μm from the edge along a after 43 hours of heat treatment).
 This [tri-Fe3+] appeared intermittently near all edges of SC1-2 frequently enough that it is unlikely to be contamination but too infrequently to model with confidence.
-The final bulk H concentration was modeled using 15% of the initial homogeneous partially hydrated concentration because the [Si-Fe2+] peak does not go to zero, and therefore the bulk H also cannot go to zero.
-During initial dehydration stages, when the [Si-Fe2+] peak at 3600 cm-1 was a relatively minor component, the bulk H could be modeled well with PP, similar to [Ti].
-By the end of the experiment, the bulk H diffusivity had dropped from 10-10.9 to 10-11.6 m2/s || [100].
+The final bulk H+ concentration was modeled using 15% of the initial homogeneous partially hydrated concentration because the [Si-Fe2+] peak does not decrease to zero at the rim (as noted above), and therefore the bulk H+ also cannot go to zero.
+During initial dehydration stages, when the [Si-Fe2+] peak at 3600 cm-1 was a relatively minor component, the bulk H+ could be modeled well with PP, similar to [Ti].
+By the end of the experiment, the bulk H+ diffusivity had dropped from 10-10.9 to 10-11.6 m2/s || a.

 Experimental dehydration of Kilauea Iki olivine

 Experimentation on the Kilauea Iki sample took place in two stages.
 First, the sample was treated exactly the same way as SC1-2 during dehydration: heated at 800°C in a gas-mixing furnace at NNO-2.6.
-Second, the sample was sequentially heated at 1000°C, initially at NNO-2.6 and then at NNO+1.9.
-Heating the Kilauea Iki sample at 800°C for 8 hours did not produce any clear loss in bulk H or [Ti-3525] (profiles included in Supplement).
-Although bulk H and [Ti] did not move, heating the Kilauea Iki olivine at 800°C did result in significant re-organizatione the of the H from [tri-Fe3+] to [Si].
-The Kilauea Iki 800°C [tri] loss on reorganization rates started out relatively fast, around 10-11.0 m2/s || c at 1 hour before dropping to 10-12.5 m2/s at 8 hours.
-This drop in the [tri] movement rate suggests that the large majority of the internal hydrogen reorganization had been completed.
+Second, the sample was sequentially heated at 1000°C, largely at NNO-2.6 (for 3, 6 and 7 total hrs) and then at NNO+1.9 for a final increment at 8 total hours .
+Heating the Kilauea Iki sample at 800°C for 8 hours did not produce any clear loss in bulk H or [Ti-3525] (Figure 8).
+Although bulk H+ and [Ti] did not change, heating the Kilauea Iki olivine at 800°C did result in significant re-organization, wher the H+ from [tri-Fe3+] decreased by 50% and the H from [Si] doubled.
+The Kilauea Iki 800°C [tri] loss on reorganization rates were initially fast, around 10-11.0 m2/s || c at 1 hour before dropping to 10-12.5 m2/s at 8 hours.
+This drop in the [tri] movement rate suggests that the large majority of the internal H+ reorganization had been completed.
 The relative flatness of all of the profiles suggests that the movement was occurring everywhere throughout the crystal simultaneously, consistent with reorganization.
-These 8 hours profiles from heating at 800°C were used as the ‘initial’ profiles for data collected during a second stage of heating at a higher temperature.
+The profiles from these 8 hours of heating at 800°C were used as the ‘initial’ profiles for data collected during a second stage of heating at a higher temperature.